President’s Award for University Citizenship

-- The Service Award recognizes faculty for distinguished service on one of the UM campuses or to the UM System.
+- The Excellence in Service Award recognizes faculty for distinguished service on one of the UM campuses or to the UM System.
 Nominees should have made exceptional contributions to achieving one or more goals of the university, while embodying the values of the university.

 Number of awards and award amounts

-- There will be up to three $5,000 faculty citizenship awards per year, less applicable taxes.
+- There will be up to two $5,000 faculty citizenship awards per year, less applicable taxes.
 The distribution of the awards across the categories will depend on the strength of the applicant pool in each area.